“Do you eat it or does it eat you?”

 “Happy Meal Mascot Arrested After Eating Three Children.”

 McDonald’s newest mascot has been met with somewhat negative, if not hilarious, responses.
-“Happy” is a wide-smiling promoter of “how old is too old to date.”
+“Happy” is a wide-smiling promoter of “balanced and wholesome eating.”
 However, the giant set of choppers is scaring some people off.

 Why even have a mascot?
 Branding experts like Colleen Fahey claim that there is vast importance in a mascot when branding for moms and children.
 Parents view them as a positive influence on their children, mascots are able to become a spokesperson with all of the marketing opportunities that go along with this, they celebrate the good job that the parents is doing by using their product and more.